 Dosage and Administration

-The usual Percocet dosage is one to two tablets every six hours, but this can depend on the strength of the tablet and a person’s tolerance.
-Taking Percocet does come with some risks and side effects, and should be taken as prescribed by a doctor.
+The usual Percocet dosage is one to two tablets every six hours, depending on the strength of the tablet and a person’s tolerance.
+Taking Percocet comes with some risks and side effects and should be taken as prescribed by a doctor.

-Percocet should be dosed according to how the patient responds to the medication and the severity of pain.
-As a drug that is frequently abused, prescribing Percocet is done carefully and cautiously.
-Doctors aim to use the lowest possible dose to treat pain in order to reduce the risk of dependence or addiction.
+Percocet should be dosed according to how the patient responds to the medication and the severity of the pain.
+As a frequently misused drug, Percocet is prescribed carefully and cautiously.
+Doctors aim to use the lowest possible dose for treating pain to reduce the risk of dependence or addiction.

-When Percocet is abused, the methods of consumption are often different than when it is medically prescribed.
+When Percocet is misused, the consumption methods are often different than when it is medically prescribed.
 Tablets are often crushed for quick and easy consumption.
 This use typically leads to quicker absorption, meaning the drug produces a high faster.
 These methods include:

 Is Percocet Addictive?

-If Percocet is used for a long time, even if it is by prescription, the body can become dependent on the drug.
+If Percocet is used for a long time, even by prescription, the body can become dependent on the drug.
 Once someone is dependent on Percocet, they need the drug to function and must take higher doses to get the same effect.
 This can contribute to a Percocet addiction.

 Percocet is a highly addictive substance that can impact a person’s behavior and health.
-Some of the signs of Percocet addiction can include:
+Some signs of Percocet addiction can include:

 - Drug-seeking behavior

 - “Doctor-shopping” or attending appointments right before a clinic closes